 Community-composting is taking off in the Netherlands.
 So far its effectiveness in addressing food waste has only been surpassed by its social benefits.
 And the unsung hero behind it all?
 Worms.

-Worm hotels — if you don’t already know what they are, I know what you’re probably imagining: a place for sleepy-eyed worms to check-in for the night after a long day of travel.
-But that would be backwards.
-It’s actually the worms that are running the hotel, and your food waste is the guest.
+Worm hotels — if you don’t already know what they are, I know what you’re probably imagining: a place for sleepy-eyed worms to check-in for the night after a long day of travelling.
+Surprisingly, it’s actually the worms that are running the hotel, and your food waste is the guest.

 Your apple cores and eggshells check-in for a several-month stay and then leave refreshed and ready for their new life as a nutrient-rich fertiliser.
 And if that’s news to you, you’ll be very surprised to hear that Amsterdam is full of these slithering food waste retreats.

 Worm hotels are everything urban composting should be: easy to use, accessible, compact, and community-oriented.
 They bring nature to the city and are rife with opportunities for education and community-building.
-Worm hotels offer an optimistic alternative to traditional throw-away culture, proving that household waste can become garden gold.
-They’re the hit project that’s bringing neighbours together all throughout the Netherlands.
+Worm hotels offer an optimistic alternative to traditional throw-away culture, proving that household waste can become gardening gold.
+They’re the hot new project that’s bringing neighbours together all throughout the Netherlands.

 READ MORE | Dutch households are wasting less food!